bilalgodesto/fyp/README.md

 ### ResNet50.ipynb

-**Objective:** This notebook entails the creation and training process for the ResNet50 model. [add more details here]
+**Objective:** This notebook entails the creation and training process for the ResNet50 model.

 **Instructions for Code Execution:**